reachlin/reachlin.github.io/_posts/2018-01-18-k8s-monitoring.md

 ## Deploy prometheus

+We will use prometheus plus blackbox to monitor any web service.
+The blackbox will check if configured URLs return 200.
+If not, it will report as metrics to prometheus. prometheus will ask alertmanager to send out alerts to pagerduty, slack, or any other output methods configured.

-Check your cluster status `bx cs clusters|grep normal` and make sure it is ready before proceed.
+Check your cluster status `bx cs clusters|grep normal` and make sure it is ready before proceeding.
 Normally this will take less than an hour.

 1. Get your cluster config.
 ```